platform-acceleration-lab/cnd-deploy-practices-eduk8s/README.md

 1. Download K8s configuration file

     -   Click the `VMware Tanzu Mission Control` (TMC) service
-    -   In the TMC, in the list of clusters, select the cluster named `kube-test-a351ffe`
+    -   In the TMC, in the list of clusters, select the cluster named `kube-stg-acf6c1f`
-    -   In the upper left hand corner, under "actions", select "access this cluster"
+    -   In the upper right hand corner, under "ACTIONS", select "Access this cluster"
     -   Download the kubeconfig file

 1. Configure K8s locally: Execute following commands in a terminal window